alain-kubwayo/ticket-haul/README.md

 | Discover  | 6011111111111117  | Any 3 digits  | Any future date   |
 | Diners Club  | 3056930009020004  | Any 3 digits  | Any future date   |

-Please visit [this link by Stripe](https://stripe.com/docs/testing) for a full list of the extensive list.
+Please visit [this link by Stripe](https://stripe.com/docs/testing) for a full list.